AmjA2002222/eldercaresurvey/DEPLOYMENT_GUIDE.md

 2. **Deploy:**
    - Click "New Project"
    - Select "Deploy from GitHub repo"
-   - Choose your `eldercare-survey` repository
+   - Choose your `eldercaresurvey` repository
    - Railway will automatically detect it's a Python app
    - Your survey will be live at: `https://your-app-name.railway.app`